Chance-Constrained Set Covering with Wasserstein Ambiguity: Introduction

 where \(\Probt{}\) denotes the joint probability distribution of \(\txi\) and \(\epsilon\), often chosen to be small such as \(0.1\) and \(0.05\), denotes a pre-specified risk level.
 Intuitively, a selection \(x\) that satisfies~\eqref{eqn:ccbc-constr} can maintain the desired coverage level of \emph{all} targets with high probability.
 Chance constraint~\eqref{eqn:ccbc-constr} is called single if \(I = 1\) and joint if \(I \geq 2\).

 In reality, our knowledge on \(\Probt{}\) is usually ambiguous.
 For example, the historical data of \(\txi\) may be limited because of the infrequency of natural disasters.
 Due to such ambiguity on \(\Probt{}\), we adopt a distributionally robust perspective.
 Specifically, we assume the access to a set of \(N\) independent and identically distributed (\iid{}) samples drawn from \(\Probt{}\), denoted as \(\{\hat{\xi}^{j}\}_{j \in [N]}\).
-This gives rise to an empirical distribution \(\hProb{}_{\tilde{\xi}} := (1/N)\sum_{j=1}^N \Delta_{\hat{\xi}^{j}}\), providing an approximation to \(\Probt{}\).
+This gives rise to an empirical distribution \(\hProb{}_{\tilde{\xi}} := (1/N)\sum_{j=1}^N \Delta_{\hat{\xi}^{j}}\) and provides an approximation to \(\Probt{}\), where $\Delta_{\hat{\xi}^{j}}$ denotes the Dirac measure on the singleton $\{\hat{\xi}^{j}\}$.
 Unfortunately, as we will demonstrate in Section \ref{sec:exps-oos}, simply replacing \(\Probt{}\) with \(\hProb{}_{\tilde{\xi}}\) in chance constraint~\eqref{eqn:ccbc-constr} may not produce a feasible solution.
 That is, a solution to such empirical approximation has low confidence of satisfying the actual chance constraint \eqref{eqn:ccbc-constr} under \(\Probt{}\).
 As an alternative, distributionally robust approaches consider all distributions lying in a neighborhood of \(\hProb{}_{\tilde{\xi}}\).
 We denote this neighborhood as an ambiguity set \(\mathcal{P}\), which can be defined based on various discrepancy measures between probability distributions, e.g., Hellinger distance, Prokhorov metric, Wasserstein distance, etc. In this paper, we adopt the Wasserstein distance (see, e.g.,~\cite{mohajerin-2018-data-driven}), which measures the discrepancy between distributions \(\Prob{}_1\) and \(\Prob{}_2\) by

 where \(\tilde{X}_1\), \(\tilde{X}_2\) are random variables following distributions \(\Prob{}_1\), \(\Prob{}_2\) respectively, \(\ProbQ{} \sim (\Prob{}_1, \Prob{}_2)\) denotes that \(\ProbQ{}\) is a joint distribution of \(\tilde{X}_1\) and \(\tilde{X}_2\) with marginals \(\Prob{}_{1}\) and \(\Prob{}_{2}\), and \(\norm{\cdot}_p\) denotes the \(p\)-norm.
 Intuitively, \(\ProbQ{}\) is a plan of transporting the probability masses of \(\Prob{}_1\) to make it coincide with \(\Prob{}_2\), and \(d_W(\Prob{}_1, \Prob{}_2)\) equals the minimum transportation cost evaluated under the \(p\)-norm.
 Accordingly, we consider the following Wasserstein ambiguity set: